jarviscanada/jarvis_data_eng_NissaElchhab/core_java/grep/README.md

 ```

 ### Performance Issue
 On the performance side, more generally, the most expensive function is the regex pattern match.
-As Java 8 regex is based on Nondeterministic Finite Automata (NFA), many references, including this [one](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton#:~:text=Keep%20a%20set,(s).) points to an O(nxm) complexity, considering that the regex matching algorith is the same, and the pattern is constant.
+As Java 8 regex is based on Nondeterministic Finite Automata (NFA), many references, including this [one](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton#:~:text=Keep%20a%20set,(s).) point to an O(nxm) complexity, considering that the regex matching algorith is the same, and the pattern is constant.
 The outer looping through the lines of the files' collection brings it to O(n^2), n being the number of characters
 The potential cost of the procedural interface would be O(n) memory growth, n being the total number of characters